A high quality addiction rehabilitation centre in Glasgow, Scotland

 We are also able to offer comprehensive 'mixed programmes' for individuals with dual diagnoses.
 Our mixed programmes have been specifically designed to provide expert treatment for your addiction as well as any other mental health condition that you are struggling with, including depression, anxiety, stress and post-traumatic stress disorder (PTSD).

 If you or someone that you know is struggling with a substance or behavioural addiction, it is important to recognise that you don’t have to suffer on your own; expert addiction treatment in Glasgow is available.
-We ensure that you are placed at the centre of the addiction treatment process, and receive addiction treatment that has been individually tailored according to your unique needs and requirements.
-This personalised approach means that you will be involved in all decisions regarding your treatment and care, and will be allocated to the most appropriate addictions specialist for your needs in order to result in the most positive outcomes for you as an individual.
+We ensure that you are placed at the centre of the addiction treatment process, and receive addiction treatment that has been tailored according to your needs and requirements.
+This approach means that you will be involved in all decisions regarding your treatment and care, and will be allocated to the most appropriate addictions specialist for your needs in order to result in the most positive outcomes for you as an individual.

 Free, no-obligation addictions assessment at Priory Hospital Glasgow